nipunmehar/Digital-Image-Processing/README.md

 ## Requirements
 Matlab

-### Follow me on GitHub For more and feel free to contact me on nipunmehar10@gmail.com .
+### Follow me on GitHub For more and feel free to contact me at nipunmehar10@gmail.com .